National organisations

 22q11Ireland

-This organisation offers help and support for individuals and families affected by 22q11.2 deletion/DiGeorge Syndrome/VCFS.
+This organisation offers help and support for individuals and families affected by 22q11.2 deletion sydrome.
+Their aim is to provide lifelong support for those impacted by 22q11.

 ADHD Ireland

-ADHD Ireland provides up-to-date information, resources and networking opportunities to individuals with ADHD, parents of children with ADHD and the professionals who serve them.
+ADHD Ireland’s objective is to support young people and adults with ADHD, and their carers and families too.
 They provide a phone and email helpline.
 They also run an ADHD School Friendly Programme for teachers and schools.
-You can see a list of their events here, which also includes details of their online parent support group.
+You can see a list of their events here.

 As I Am